comio/plex-overlay/README.md

 Special Thanks
 --------------

-A would like to thank Foster McLane for his overlay (https://github.com/fkmclane/overlay) that has been the starting point for this work.
+I would like to thank Foster McLane for her overlay (https://github.com/fkmclane/overlay) that has been the starting point for this work.